DawnSaju/prepped-frontend/README.md

 - Emergency Mode: A simulated voice call feature for accessible intake.

 ### Tech Stack:
-- Frontend: Next.js 14, TypeScript, Tailwind CSS.
+- Frontend: NextJS, TypeScript, Tailwind CSS.
 - Backend: Python, FastAPI.
-- AI Models: Google Gemini 1.5 Flash (for speed) and Pro (for reasoning), accessed via Google AI Studio.
+- AI Models: Google ADK Package for Agent and Google Gemini 2.5 Flash LLM Model.
 - Auth & Database: Appwrite (Google OAuth for secure login, Cloud Database for session persistence).
-- Tools: Custom Python functions (update_profile), Google Search (simulated/real), Twilio (simulated for voice).
+- Tools: Custom Python functions (update_profile), Google Search, Twilio (simulated for voice).

+### Deployment:
+- Frontend: NextJS, Deployed on Vercel
+- Backend: FastAPI, Deployed on Render

 ### Process:
 I followed the AgentOps Lifecycle:
 - Prototype: Started with a simple script to test the prompts.
-- Architecture: Decided on the "Split Stack" (Next.js + Python) to enable a rich UI.
+- Architecture: Decided on the Stack: Next.js + Python to enable a seamless UI.
-- Security: Implemented Appwrite Authentication to ensure patient data is isolated and secure, adhering to - privacy best practices.
+- Security: Implemented Appwrite Authentication to ensure patient data is isolated and secure, adhering to the best privacy practices.
 - Refinement: Iterated on the system instructions to ensure the "Nurse" was empathetic and the "Analyst" was objective.
 - Observability: Built the "Glass Box" UI to make the agent's internal state visible to the user.